 Homelessness is often burdened by a harsh stigmaโtoo often seen as a defining trait rather than what it truly is: a condition.
 And like any condition, we believe it can be treated.
 With the right support, compassion, and resources, change is not only possibleโitโs expected.

-Beyond direct services, weโre also strong advocates for systemic changeโpushing for government policies that support the development of affordable housing and the creation of more equitable health care systems.
+Beyond direct services, weโre also strong advocates for systemic changeโpushing for government policies that support the development of affordable housing and the creation of fairer and more accessible health care systems.